Cover Letter Examples Relocation (Plus Writing Tips)

 How to write a relocation letter: Key takeaways

-• Be concise and attentive to detail, as usual.
-Like a traditional cover letter, a relocation letter should not exceed one page unless you're in academia.
-3-4 short paragraphs will work great.
-Don't forget to proofread the letter to exclude any occasional mistakes, double check your name and contact details.
-Do not forget a proper letter ending.
+- Be concise and attentive to detail.
+Keep it to one page or 3-4 short paragraphs.
+Proofread the letter to exclude any occasional mistakes, and double check your name and contact details.
+Do not forget to add a proper letter ending.